Erick-Helmeczi/PeakMeister/README.md

 ##### Sheet 2: Internal Standard Mass List

 For this sheet, I will focus on the sections not discussed above.
 Features used in this section can be used as landmark peaks that can help predict the migration times of analytes in the previous sheet.
-These landmark peeks use a separte algorithm for annotation which requires their peak areas to be reliable and alwyas the most intense within the EIE.
-Thus, internal standards are typically used for here however analytes that are are very concentrated in your sample matrix may also be used.
+These landmark peaks use a separte algorithm for annotation which requires their peak areas to be reliable and alwyas the most intense within the EIE.
+Thus, internal standards are typically used here, however analytes that are very concentrated in your sample matrix may also be used.

-1. class - use "Internal Standard" for any compound you want to be used to compound migration indexes for analytes on the previous sheet.
-Typically this should be every compound listed here however, the option is availble to not use them.
+1. class - Use "Internal Standard" for any compound you want to be used to calculate compound migration indexes for analytes on the previous sheet.
+Typically this should be every compound listed here, however the option is availble to not use them.
 Simply type "Analyte" instead if this is the case.
 2. min.mt.min - Minimum migration time cutoff.
-Peaks that elute before this threshold will not be considered as possible internal standard peaks
+Peaks that elute before this threshold will not be considered as possible internal standard peaks.
 3. max.mt.min - Maximum migration time cutoff.
-Peaks that elute after this threshold will not be considered as possible internal standard peaks
+Peaks that elute after this threshold will not be considered as possible internal standard peaks.

 ##### Sheet 3: Parameters

-1. number.of.injections - Number of injections used during data acquisition
+1. number.of.injections - Number of injections used during data acquisition.
-2. ref.mass.one - Lower lock-mass used for accurate mass correction
+2. ref.mass.one - Lower lock-mass used for accurate mass correction.
-3. ref.mass.two - Upper lock-mass used for accurate mass correction
+3. ref.mass.two - Upper lock-mass used for accurate mass correction.
-4. ref.mass.window.ppm - mass window to search for lock-mass peak in
+4. ref.mass.window.ppm - mass window to search for lock-mass peak.
-5. ref.mass.counts - Minimum peak hight requirement of the lock-mass for correction to be applied
+5. ref.mass.counts - Minimum peak hight requirement of the lock-mass for correction to be applied.
 6. apply.mass.correction - Should the lock mass correction be applied.
-Correction will only be applied is "Yes" is set for this parameter
+Correction will only be applied is "Yes" is set for this parameter.

 ### Copyright